-To the Board of Governors of the Federal Reserve System and the Board of Directors of the Federal Reserve Bank of Chicago:
+To the Board of Governors of the Federal Reserve System and the Board of Directors of the Federal Reserve Bank of Chicago: Deloitte & Touche LLP 111 S. Wacker Drive Chicago, IL 60606 USA Tel: +1 312 486 1000 Fax: +1 312 486 1486 www.deloitte.com

 We have audited the accompanying statement of condition of the Federal Reserve Bank of Chicago ("FRB Chicago") as of December 31, 2007 and the related statements of income and comprehensive income and changes in capital for the year then ended, which have been prepared in conformity with accounting principles established by the Board of Governors of the Federal Reserve System.
 We also have audited the internal control over financial reporting of FRB Chicago as of December 31, 2007, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-FRB Chicago's management is responsible for these financial statements, for maintaining effective internal control over financial reporting, and for its assessment of the effectiveness of internal control over financial reporting, included in the accompanying Management's Report on Internal Control Over Financial Reporting.
-Our responsibility is to express an opinion on these financial statements and an opinion on FRB Chicago for the year ended December 31, 2006 were audited by other auditors whose report, dated March 12, 2007, expressed an unqualified opinion on those statements.
+FRB Chicago's management is responsible for these financial statements, for maintaining effective internal control over financial reporting, and for its assessment of the effectiveness of internal control over financial Reporting.
+Our responsibility is to express an opinion on these financial statements and an opinion on FRB Chicago's internal control over financial reporting based on our audit.
+The financial statements of FRB Chicago for the year ended December 31, 2006 were audited by other auditors whose report, dated March 12, 2007, expressed an unqualified opinion on those statements.